microsoft/DeepSpeed/blogs/comm-opt/README.md

   *Fig 2: Gradient-accumulation difference between SP-1 and SP-2.
 When using Sp-2 we increase the precision of all-reduce to fp32 to match the accuracy with the no-SP experiment.*<br>
 </div>

-Unfortunately, this fix alone did not resolve all the convergence issue, and we see a flattened lm-loss behaviour after a running over 14K training steps.
+Unfortunately, this fix alone did not resolve all the convergence issue, and we see a flattened lm-loss behaviour after running over 14K training steps.
 As before, we use gradient-norm as the main metric for debgging this issue.
-As Fig 3 shows, gradients-norm for SP-2 start off to be similar to SP-1, however, we see a gradual increase in the gradient norm, which seems to be harmfule for training LLMs.
+As Fig 3 shows, gradients-norm for SP-2 starts off to be similar to SP-1, however, we see a gradual increase in the gradient norm, which seems to be harmful for training convergence.

-After further investigation, we find that the precision-loss is the main source of the different training behaviour due to partitioning the gradient GeMMs' calculation across the SP group.
-When using mixed-precission training, the accumulation for the dot-product normally used a higher-precision to reduce the risk of precision-loss.
+After further investigation, we find that the precision-loss is the main source of the different training behaviour due to partitioning the gradient-GeMM calculation across the SP group.
+When using mixed-precission training, the accumulation for the dot-product normally uses a higher-precision to reduce the risk of precision-loss.
 However, when using SP, we convert the partial GeMM's result to lower-precision (fp16/bf16) before reducing it across the SP ranks.
 To remedy this, we use high-precision all-reduce when using sequence-parallelism (this introduces about 5% of overhead on average).
 <div align="center">
   <img src="assets/images/sp-conv.png" alt="" width=700 /><br>